gurbaxaniruchika/TaskVault/README.md

 A powerful, scalable issue-tracking system built for modern organizations, supporting multi-tenancy, role-based access, real-time updates, and rich analytics.

 🚀 Overview
 TaskVault is a web-based issue tracking system designed to handle multiple departments or clients under one unified system.
-Built using Spring Boot, PostgreSQL, and React.js, it provides a secure, scalable solution with role-based access control, real-time notifications, and analytics for efficient issue resolution.
+Built PostgreSQL, and React.js, it provides a secure, scalable solution with role-based access control, real-time notifications, and analytics for efficient issue resolution.

 🎯 Problem Statement
 Traditional issue trackers often fall short for organizations with complex structures: